iframe-resizer/docs/src/content/docs/troubleshooting.md

 ### IFrame not resizing

 The most common cause of this is not placing the [@iframe-resizer/child](/setup#child-page-setup) package inside the iframed page.
-If this does not fix the problem then check `x-Frame-Options` http header on the server that is sending the iframe content, as this can also block `postMessage` calls from _iframe-resizer_ to if set incorrectly.
+If this does not fix the problem then check `x-Frame-Options` http header on the server that is sending the iframe content, as this can also block `postMessage` calls from _iframe-resizer_ if set incorrectly.

 <!--
 Not having a valid [HTML document type](http://en.wikipedia.org/wiki/Document_type_declaration) in the iframe can also sometimes prevent downsizing.
 At it's most simplest this can be the following.